Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_with_CircuitPython.md

 ### Method 2: Web Serial esptool
 The WebSerial ESPTool was designed to be a web-capable option for programming Espressif ESP family microcontroller boards that have a serial based ROM bootloader.
 It allows you to erase the contents of the microcontroller and program up to 4 files at different offsets.
 Please refer to [Web Serial ESPtool](https://learn.adafruit.com/circuitpython-with-esp32-quick-start/web-serial-esptool).

-Then can start to compile script using your prefer tool to ESP32C3!
+Then can start to compile script using your prefer tool to XIAO ESP32C3!

 ## Recommended Editors for CircuitPython